briananstett/k8-presentation/README.md

 ---
 ## Kubernetes at 24G
 * We have been running Kubernetes in production for over a year now.
 We have multiple clusters on multiple clouds and on average have between 200 and 300 containers running at any given momment.
-* We have CI/CD pipelines that automatically create new Docker images and deploy them to correct cluster.
+* We have CI/CD pipelines that automatically create new Docker images and deploy them to the correct cluster.
 Kubernetes then performs a [Rolling Update](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/) to safely delete old instances of the code, replacing them with the new.
-Kubernetes performs constent health checks and will rollback the previous version if there are issues.
+Kubernetes performs constent health checks and will rollback to the previous version if there are issues.
+This all done while guaranteeing high availability (no down time).
 * We've implemented multiple [operators](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) on top of Kubernetes that automate tasks such as [SSL certification registrion](https://github.com/jetstack/cert-manager) and the creation of [DNS entries](https://github.com/helm/charts/tree/master/stable/external-dns).

 ---